-This is to certify that the project report entitled submitted to Jaipur National University, Jaipur r in partial fulfilment of the requirement for the award of the degree of BACHELOR OF COMPU ITER APPLICATIONS (BCA), is an authentic and original work carried out by Mr. / Ms with enrolmen number under my supervision and guidance.
-The matter embodied in this project is genuine • submitted whether to this University or to any oth ier University / Institute for the fulfilment of the requirements of any course of study.
-Signature of the Student: Signature of the Guide Date : Date: Name and Address Name, Designation and of the Student: Address of the Guide: Enrolment No.:
+This is to certify that the project report entitled

+submitted to Jaipur National University , Jaipur in

+of the degree of BACHELOR OF COMPUTER AP

+work carried out by Mr. / Ms with enrolment number

+under my supervision and guidance.

+The matter embodied in this project is genuine work done by the student and has not been

+submitted whether to this University or to any ot her University / Institute for the fulfilment of the

+requirements of any course of study.

+Signature of the Student: Signature of the Guide

+Date : Date:

+Name and Address Name, Designation and

+of the Student: Address of the Guide:

+Enrolment No.: